ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet-subnet-cli.md

 take effect.

-If you completed the steps successfully, you'll see the node print out something like these (ignore the exact value of all ids, they are just for illustration purpose):
+If you completed the steps successfully, you'll see the node print out something like these (ignore the exact value of all IDs, they are just for illustration purpose):

 <!-- markdownlint-disable MD013 -->